Eramogul/todo-app/Readme.md

-# MERN Todo App
+# Todo App

-The MERN Todo App is a full-stack web application that allows users to manage their todo list.
+The Todo App is a full-stack web application that allows users to manage their todo list.
 The app consists of a client-side built with React and a server-side built with Express.

 ## Features